thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 Source: <https://github.com/PowerShellMafia/PowerSploit/blob/master/Exfiltration/Get-GPPPassword.ps1>

 In addition to Groups.xml several other policy preference files can have the optional "cPassword" attribute set:

-Services\Services.xml: Element-Specific Attributes
+- Services\Services.xml: Element-Specific Attributes
-ScheduledTasks\ScheduledTasks.xml: Task Inner Element, TaskV2 Inner Element, ImmediateTaskV2 Inner Element Printers\Printers.xml: SharedPrinter Element
+- ScheduledTasks\ScheduledTasks.xml: Task Inner Element, TaskV2 Inner Element, ImmediateTaskV2 Inner Element
+- Printers\Printers.xml: SharedPrinter Element
-Drives\Drives.xml: Element-Specific Attributes
+- Drives\Drives.xml: Element-Specific Attributes
-DataSources\DataSources.xml: Element-Specific Attributes
+- DataSources\DataSources.xml: Element-Specific Attributes

 We can use [Get-GPPPassword](https://github.com/PowerShellMafia/PowerSploit/blob/master/Exfiltration/Get-GPPPassword.ps1) which is part of PowerSploit in order to do the job for us

+:white_check_mark: How to protect against or detect that technique:

+- *Architecture*: Ensure all domain controllers are running on current operating system versions with the latest patches, as current versions of Windows Server do not permit the embedding of passwords in Group Policy Preferences (Patch KB2962486)
+- *Architecture*: Implement Microsoft’s Local Administrator Password Solution (LAPS).
+- *Active Defense*: Monitor for attempts to access SYSVOL that involve searching for XML files.

+For more information about that technique refer to [T1552.006 - Unsecured Credentials: Group Policy Preferences](https://attack.mitre.org/techniques/T1552/006/)

 #### Windows Patches